-Here at AppleVis we strive to make it easier for you to find great apps to use on your Macs and iDevices.
+Here at AppleVis we strive to make it easier for you to find great and accessible apps to use on Apple products.

 iOS App Directory

-Our main resource for iDevice users is the iOS App Directory, which currently contains user-submitted information on the accessibility of more than 1000 apps.
+Our main resource for owners of iPhones, iPads and the iPod Touch is the iOS App Directory, which currently contains user-submitted information on the accessibility of more than 3000 apps.

 iOS App Recommendations